Keyboard Shortcut Guide for Artists

 Discovering more shortcut keys

 Of course, there are many more shortcut keys than the ones introduced here.
-You can discover them within the software yourself.
+Use your drawing program and discover them as you draw!

 Shortcuts for menu commands